 In order to help you make the best decision as to which orthodontic treatment plan works best for you, we put together this extensive guide to understanding how braces work to straighten your teeth.

-With braces, we use several components and tools to straighten your teeth:
+With traditional braces, we use several components and tools to straighten your teeth:

 1. A bracket is an individual ceramic or metal “brace” that affixes to each of your teeth with dental bonding glue.